-2019.
+2020.
 María Soto, Julien Favreau, Kathryn Campeau, Tristan Carter, Matthew Abtosway, Pastory Bushozi, Siobhán Clarke, Paul Durkin, Stephen Hubbard, Jamie Inwood, Makarius Itambu, Samson Koromo, Fergus Larter, Patrick Lee, Aloyce mwambwiga, Rajeev Nair, Lucas Olesilau, Robert Patalano, Laura Tucker, Julio Mercader.
 Fingerprinting of Quartzitic Outcrops at Oldupai Gorge, Tanzania.
 Journal of Archaeological Science: Reports, 29. https://doi.org/10.1016/j.jasrep.2019.102010.

 2019.
 María Soto, Jamie Inwood, Siobhán Clarke, Alison Crowther, Danielle Covelli, Julien Favreau, Makarius Itambu, Steve Larter, Patrick Lee, Mariana Lozano, Jason Maley, Aloyce Mwambwiga, Robert Patalano, Ramaswami Sammynaiken, Josep M. Vergès, Jianfeng Zhu, Julio Mercader.
 Structural characterization and decontamination of dental calculus for ancient starch research.
-Archaeological and Anthropological Sciences, DOI: https://doi.org/10.1007/s12520-019-00830-7
+Archaeological and Anthropological Sciences, 11. https://doi.org/10.1007/s12520-019-00830-7.

 2018.
 Julio Mercader, Matthew Abtosway, Robert Bird, Mariam Bundala, Siobhán Clarke, Julien Favreau, Jamie Inwood, Makarius Itambu, Fergus Larter, Patrick Lee, Robert Patalano, María Soto, Laura Tucker, Dale Walde.
 Morphometrics of Starch Granules from Sub-Saharan Plants and the Taxonomic Identification of Ancient Starch.
-Frontiers in Earth Science: Quaternary Science, Geomorphology and Paleoenvironment, DOI: 10.3389/feart.2018.00146.
+Frontiers in Earth Science, Q6:146. https://doi.org/10.3389/feart.2018.00146.

 2018.
 Julio Mercader Florin, Tope Akeju, Mariam Bundala, Matthew Collins, Les Copeland, Alison Crowther, Peter Dunfield, Amanda Henry, Jamie Inwood, Makarius Itambu, Joong-Jae Kim, Steve Larter, Laura Longo, Thomas Oldenburg, Robert Patalano, Ramaswami Sammynaiken, María Soto, Robert Tyler, Hermine Xhauflair.
 Exaggerated expectations in ancient starch research and the need for new taphonomic and authenticity criteria.
 FACETS, v.
 3, p.
 777-798, DOI: 10.1139/facets-2017-0126.